Nymphaeum (Olympia): Engineering principles

 The ancients had many methods of obtaining water from a source, all either pump-up or gravity flow.
 The simplest pump-up was a woman filling and carrying a water vessel to the location of use.
 If the source was not a surface one they dug for it, as at Mycenae, where a tunnel led down to a spring.
 Potential energy is added in pump-up, not necessarily by humans, but also by animals and mechanical devices.

 In gravity flow the water loses potential energy.
 The water must always be kept moving downhill.
 Rain capture is one such system, in which rain falling on a roof or terrace drains into a gutter and exits the latter from a spout.
 So many lion's head spouts were found at Olympia that all the larger buildings must have had them.
-The method is not effective if it never rains.
+The method is not effective, however, if it does not rain.
 A second method is spring capture, in which a spring empties into a collection basin and is piped or channeled from there, such as Delphi had.
 There was, however, no Mount Parnassus at Olympia.

 None of these methods being effective for municipal water, the Romans became adept at stream capture.
-The sites for military camps were chosen at locations where a stream would run through the camp, usually half-way up a hill.
+Military camps were sited at locations where a stream would run through the camp, usually halfway up a hill.
 Larger settlements tapped streams from elevated terrain many miles away.
-They built chutes, or aqueducts that descended at a low gradient crossing valleys on bridges and going through hills in tunnels.
+The Romans built chutes, or aqueducts, that descended at a low gradient, crossing valleys on bridges and going through hills in tunnels.
 The key engineering principle was that the downward slope must be kept over the entire length.
-At the terminus was an elaborate distribution structure, called in the 2nd century a nymphaeum, "home of the nymphs," or water goddesses, a patent conceit.
+At the terminus was an elaborate distribution structure, called in the 2nd century a nymphaeum, "home of the nymphs," or water goddesses.

 It is in the building of these systems that Herodes Atticus had become in essence a civil engineer with expertise in water supply.
 It was the duty of wealthy men to manage projects such as these, as it had been under the Republic, at their own expense, or assisted by empire funds, although they could levy taxes to cover it (not a popular method).
 Prominent men who refused the duty found themselves in public odium, or worse, imperial odium.